thirteendogs/mydietproject/README.md

 ##  ABOUT
 This is a personal project with the idea to make an app to count calories.

-Frontend tech is: React.js, SASS, axios, react-testing-library and cypress
+Frontend tech: React.js, SASS, axios, react-testing-library and cypress

-Backend tech is: node with mongo and mongoose
+Backend tech: node with mongo and mongoose

 ##  HOW DOES IT WORK
 - Choose de ingredient and its quantity, after it you can see how the charm is updated, then press Add Ingredient button.